nnichols/nnichols.github.io/_posts/2018-12-31-evolution-mechanics.markdown

 We can abstract this concept and turn it into a function that works against our digital genetic sequences.
 To make our work simple, we'll take half of the genetic sequence from parent A and merge it with half of the genetic sequence from parent B.
 In the interest of minimizing complexity, this is usually done by splitting sequences evenly down the middle.
-So, let's look at how this function may work with out shopping example.
+So, let's look at how this function may work without shopping example.

 | Solution ID  | Hammers | Screwdrivers | Nails  | AA Batteries | Screws |
 | :----------- | :------ | :----------- | :----- | :----------- | :----- |